Skip to content

 Some of the methods and devices used to measure ground-truth information for SLAM.(a) RTK technology as an extension of GPS, with cm-level accuracy. (b) A Leica MS60 total station used for measuring very accurate position of robots. (c) Motion-capture cameras, capable of mm-level accurate position estimation within a small and fixed indoor space. (d) Laser scanner sensor, posed statically in an indoor environment to capture a very accurate 3D model of surroundings.

-4.4.2 Postioning Evaluation Using EVO Package
+4.4.2 Positioning Evaluation Using EVO Package

 If you manage to create an experimental setup for your application by providing ground-truth measurements, or you use an online available dataset that does provide ground-truth for each sequence, now you need a tool to help you with analyzing your results.